Pranay Gupta

 Service

-Teaching Assistant, Computer Vision course, Spring 2020
+Teaching Assistant, Computer Vision, Spring 2020

 Design and source code from Jon Barron's website